Mystic - East Eagle - Chelsea Reliability Project

 The East Eagle - Mystic transmission line will be constructed under the streets in Chelsea and Everett, and connect to an existing duct bank connecting Chelsea and East Boston.
 (A duct bank is a group of tubes buried underground that is designed to house electric lines.)
 The East Eagle - Chelsea transmission line will be located within an existing duct bank and manhole system in East Boston and Chelsea.

 Information about the project is also available in:

 * Click to Enlarge

 Substation site map - East Eagle St.

-- East Eagle Substation: New substation on East Eagle Street in East Boston, Mass.
+- East Eagle Substation: New substation on Condor Street in East Boston, Mass.

 - Route length: Approximately 5 miles